seeseemelk/nice-curses/README.md

+# NOTE
+This library is abandoned.
+I have become greatly disillusioned with D after digging deeper into it.
+If you wish, fork it, there's some intersting work done in `nodepend` branch about ditching `ncurses` dependency, and `use-screens` branch contains a few commits on making use of `newterm` possible and possibly sane.

 # Introduction
 Using D bindings of ncurses library directly is a bit of a pain - error codes instead of exceptions, pointers instead of strings, multitude of functions to